-On each business day, our transfer agent will collect purchase orders.
+- On each business day, our transfer agent will collect purchase orders.
+In order to help ensure that you have had an opportunity to review the terms as well as the risks of investing in this offering, you may not submit an initial purchase order until at least five business days after you receive a final prospectus.
 Notwithstanding the submission of an initial purchase order, we can reject purchase orders for any reason, even if a prospective investor meets the minimum suitability requirements outlined in our prospectus.
-Investors may only purchase our common stock pursuant to accepted subscription orders as of the first calendar day of each month (based on the prior month's transaction price), and to be accepted, a subscription request must be made with a completed and executed subscription agreement in good order and payment of the full purchase price of our common stock being subscribed at least five business days prior to the first calendar day of the month.
-If a purchase order is received less than five business days prior to the first calendar day of the month, unless waived by the Dealer Manager, the purchase order will be executed in the next month's closing at the transaction price applicable to that month, plus applicable upfront selling commissions and dealer manager fees.
-As a result of this process, the price per share at which your order is executed may be different than the price per share for the month in which you submitted your purchase order.
+Investors may only purchase our common stock pursuant to accepted subscription orders as of the first business day of each month (based on the prior month's transaction price), and to be accepted, a subscription request must be made with a completed and executed subscription agreement in good order and payment of the full purchase price of our common stock being subscribed at least five business days prior to the last business day of the preceding month.
+If a purchase order is received less than five business days prior to the last business day of the preceding month, unless waived by the Dealer Manager, the purchase order will be executed in the next month's closing at the transaction price applicable to that month, plus applicable selling commissions and dealer manager fees.
+As a result of this process, the price per share at which your order is executed may be different than the price per share for the month in which you submitted your purchase order. - Generally, within 15 calendar days after the last business day of each month, we will determine our NAV per share as of the last business day of the prior month and the transaction price for the current month for each share class.